-If you have excellent credit, with a spotless record of timely payments except for this one mistake, a single late payment typically won’t drop you down to the bad credit range.
+If you have excellent credit, with a spotless record of timely payments except for this one mistake, a single late payment won’t typically leave you with a bad credit rating.
 But it will likely have a very noticeable effect.
-If this isn’t your first late payment the impact might be greater, causing your credit scores to fall to average or below.
+If this isn’t your first time making alate payment the impact might be greater, causing your credit scores to fall to average or below.

 There are three important facts to know about how late payments impact your credit scores: